 The schools featured below offer at least one of the IB's four programmes: the Primary Years Programme (PYP), Middle Years Programme (MYP), Diploma Programme (DP) and Career-related Programme (CP).
 You can use the search filter below to look for schools that offer one programme in particular.

-There are 18 IB World Schools, which all teach in English, while six are authorised to teach all three IB programmes.
+There are 18 IB World Schools, which are all authorised to offer the International Baccalaureate Diploma, while six teach all three IB programmes.
 English is the medium of instruction at 11 schools, six teach in Vietnamese and English, and one in German and English.
 Some offer IB programmes alongside the IGCSE and A-levels, American high school diploma and Advanced Placement programmes or the Vietnamese curriculum.

 You can find a full list of IB World Schools in Vietnam at www.ibo.org